Joan Bernard, Howland, Ohio – Obituary

 She is preceded in death by her parents and a brother, Robert Spirko.

-A service will be Wednesday at 10:30 a.m. at the Funeral Home with Fr.
+A service will be Wednesday, July 24, at 10:30 a.m. at the funeral home with Fr.
 Simeon B. Sibenik, officiating.

 Burial will be in All Souls Cemetery in Bazetta.